What is Sales Training? A Complete Guide to Sales Training Success

 4. Train teams over an extended period of time

-Ongoing training is an important tactic that will ensure sales success.
-Spread classroom learning of new concepts out over a period of time, for example two-hour sessions, once a week, for six weeks.
+In sales training, ongoing learning is more effective than cram sessions.
+Spread classroom learning of new concepts over a period of time, for example, two-hour sessions once a week for six weeks.

 Don’t make lessons too long.
 Using bite-sized learning modules, different modalities of learning (blended learning), and ongoing practice, you have a much better chance that the concepts taught will actually be implemented in real life.
 Top sales training programs adopt ongoing training best practices.